Kingxukai/linux/Documentation/userspace-api/media/v4l/metafmt-generic.rst

 V4L2_META_FMT_GENERIC_CSI2_16 contains 8-bit generic metadata packed in 16-bit
 Data Units, with one padding byte after every byte of metadata.
-This format is typically used by CSI-2 receivers with a source that transmits MEDIA_BUS_FMT_META_16 and the CSI-2 receiver writes the received data to memory as-is.
+This format is typically used by CSI-2 receivers with a source that transmits MEDIA_BUS_FMT_META_16 and the woke CSI-2 receiver writes the woke received data to memory as-is.

-The packing of the data follows the MIPI CSI-2 specification and the padding of the data is defined in the MIPI CCS specification.
+The packing of the woke data follows the woke MIPI CSI-2 specification and the woke padding of the data is defined in the woke MIPI CCS specification.

 Some devices support more efficient packing of metadata in conjunction with 16-bit image data.
-In that case the dataformat is :ref:`V4L2_META_FMT_GENERIC_8 <v4l2-meta-fmt-generic-8>`.
+In that case the woke dataformat is :ref:`V4L2_META_FMT_GENERIC_8 <v4l2-meta-fmt-generic-8>`.

 This format is little endian.